openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 63: Output Switch selection

 Output Switch selection
 Set value means the type of the device that is connected to the PWM output.
-The device type can be normally open (NO) or normally close (NC).
-Available config. parameters (data type is 1 Byte DEC):
- default value 0
- 0 - When system is turned off the output is 0 V.
- 1 - When system is turned off the output is 230 V.
+The device type can be normally open (NO) or normally close (NC).<br /&gt Available config. parameters (data type is 1 Byte DEC):<br /&gt  default value 0<br /&gt  0 - When system is turned off the output is 0 V.<br /&gt  1 - When system is turned off the output is 230 V.<br /&gt
 The following option values may be configured -:

 | Value  | Description |